-For Utah native, Daniela Lopez, a love for the Houston Rockets, unique background in makeup artistry and passion for painting, has led to a dream career painting some of the NBA’s biggest stars.
+For Utah native, Daniela Lopez, a love for the Houston Rockets, unique background in the makeup artistry and passion for painting has fostered a dream career as the go-to artist for top NBA players.

 Today, the internationally known artist referred to as “Yella” is trailblazing a unique path bridging her passion of art and sports.
 Growing up in West Jordan, Utah, Lopez loved two things—the Houston Rockets (yes, the Houston Rockets) and painting.
 Lopez could have easily become a Jazz fan, but her older brother loved the Rockets, so as many younger siblings do, she followed her older brother and his love for the Rockets.

 Initially, Lopez viewed “painting as an emotional outlet.”
 Painting functioned as a “healing component” for her to deal with “life’s daily frustrations.”
 When dealing with a heartbreak or a relationship gone sour, Lopez would turn to her painting utensils.
 Through painting, she was “able to transform any struggle or obstacle into a piece of art that people can enjoy,” she said.